linde641/Trading/README.md

 Handle loss of internet connection.

 Have some volume criteria in trade entries as well as just price action.
 Get the avg volume over some period and confirm that current volume is higher.
+-Update 7/8/16: Will be using market depth instead most likely.

 make a small gui for manual overriding
 -update: Should probably just use TWS.
 Need to make sure that the program can distinguish between orders that it has sent and orders that I manually sent from TWS and then not do anything to mess them up.
 Basically if I override via TWS, the program should stop managing that trade until further notice etc.